molecular/chaintipper/doc/manual/manual.md

 ChainTipper will get the linked Tip comment (the one you wrote) and parse a payment amount formatted `u/chaintip <amount> <unit>` or `u/chaintip <currency_symbol><amount>`.

-### Installation
+### Download and Installation

 ChainTipper is an external Electron-Cash Plugin.

+It takes the form of a ZIP-File you can find on [https://github.com/molecular/chaintipper/releases](https://github.com/molecular/chaintipper/releases)

 To install it, start Electron Cash, then go to `Tools` -> `Installed Plugins`.
 Use the `Add Plugin` button and locate ChainTipper-x.y-z.zip from your filesystem.